exonum/exonum-doc/src/roadmap.md

 ### Dynamic Java Services: Dependencies

 To expand the feature of dynamic Java services in Exonum, we will add the support for dependencies between services.
-Dependencies will be indicated during service installation or initialization.
-Services will be able to process transactions issued by other services, in this way broadening and supplementing the functionality of one another.
+Dependencies will be specified during service installation or initialization.
+Services will be able to process transactions issued by other services, in this way broadening and extending the functionality of one another.

 ### Private Transactions